weifxn/react-native-unit-testing/README.md

 ```

-> Instance are usually created in test suites so it can be used by all of the tests.
+> Instances are usually created in test suites so it can be used by all of the tests.

 For Redux, this will show an error because `travelReducer` props needs be handled.